There’s no “I” in “Team” … but there’s no “We” in “Team” either.

 I don’t know when I became obsessed with saying “we” whenever I sit across the table from someone and talk to them about what “I” have been doing or what “I” have been working on.
 I have a sneaking suspicion that it actually started sometime in 2010 when I started writing articles for this site.
 In the beginning, there was something a little comforting in saying “we” … it was a buffer from having to stand by myself on an island and hold myself out as the individual responsible for the articles I was writing.
 It’s no secret that when I started writing Life of an Architect that my biggest fear was that I would look like a complete idiot to my peer group.

 Obviously that ship has sailed.

-Now that my name is on the door, I am even more mindful to say “We” when I speak to other people.
+Now that I am part of a much larger group, I am even more mindful to say “We” when I speak to other people.
 Most of the time I think I am fairly unique in this regard, most of the time all I hear from the person speaking is “I” –

 In every one of these instances, the word “We” could have been used to the exact same effect and it wouldn’t be all that difficult to make a case for the fact that – at least from your client’s perspective – using the word “We” is a lot better because it posits the idea that there is consensus in a particular thought process, or of a conclusion made – something that supports the direction being described.

 The word “I” is a take credit type of word, while saying “we” is a sharing credit type of word.
 Is it that architects are bad at sharing?
 I wrote The Architect’s Ego a while back and thought that it seemed to resonate with this post a little bit: